GuillaumeOj/HelpMacGyver/readme.md

 ### End window
 - [ ] Create a **end_window** in **Panel**
-- [ ] Show this "window" when the player win or loos (You Win ! / You Loose !)
+- [ ] Show this "window" when the player win or lose and stop the game
 - [ ] Generate two buttons (Continue / End)
+- [ ] Stop the game if the player choose 'End'
+- [ ] Restart the game if the player choose 'Continue'